afnog/sse/apache/presentation.md

 * Many web applications written in PHP and using a MySQL database.
 * Relatively easy to deploy under Apache (and most web hosting).
 * We will install the necessary software shortly.

 ---

+## Apache and SSL

+* SSL is the "Secure Socket Layer"

+* Used to secure several protocols including HTTP
+* Usually the secured protocol has little or no interaction with SSL layer (transparent)
+*
+* Many web applications written in PHP and using a MySQL database.
+* Relatively easy to deploy under Apache (and most web hosting).
+* We will install the necessary software shortly.

+---